-Agency Funding.
-Agencies such as Veterans Administration, TAA, WIA, OVR, and Department of Public Welfare have provided assistance to students attending South Hills School.
-For more information contact the admissions department at South Hills School.
+Agency Funding Agencies such as Veterans Administration (VA), Trade Assistance Act (TAA), Workforce Investment Act (WIA), Office of Vocational Rehabilitation (OVR), and Department of Public Welfare

+(DPW) have provided assistance to students attending South Hills School.
+For more information contact the Financial Aid office.

-Financial Aid Award Letter.
-The financial aid award letter lists the aid programs awarded to you, amounts by term, and the total amount offered for the academic year.
-The award letter also lists the estimated cost for the academic year.
-Award letters are sent to your email account.
+Financial Aid Award Letter The financial aid award letter lists the aid programs offered to the student, amounts by term, and the total amount offered for the academic year.
+Award letters are e-mailed to students unless the student has opted out of receiving the award letters through email by contacting the Financial Aid office.